erichson/spca/README.md

 The eigenfaces encode the holistic facial features as well as the illumination.

 In  many application, however, it is favorable to obtain a sparse representation.
-This, is because a sparse represenation is easier to interpret.
+This, is because a sparse representation is easier to interpret.
 Further, this avoids overfitting in a high-dimensional data setting where the number of variables is greater than the number of observations.
 SPCA attempts to find sparse weight vectors (loadings), i.e., the approximate eigenvecotrs with only a few `active' (nonzero) values.
 We can compute the sparse eigenvectors as follows:

 ```r
 rspca.results <- rspca(t(faces), k=25, alpha=1e-4, beta=1e-1, verbose=1, max_iter=1000, tol=1e-4, center=TRUE, scale=TRUE)
 ```

 the objective values for each iteration can be plotted as:

 ```r
 plot(log(rspca.results$objective), col='red', xlab='Number of iterations', ylab='Objective value')
 ```

 Note, that we have use here the randomized accelerated SPCA algorithm!
 The randomized algorithm eases the computational demands and is suitable if the input data feature some low-rank structure.
 For more details about randomized methods see, for instance, [Randomized Matrix Decompositions using R](http://arxiv.org/abs/1608.02148).
-Now, ``summary(rspca.results)`` reveals that the first $5$ PCs only explain about 67% of the total variation.
+Now, ``summary(rspca.results)`` reveals that the first 5 PCs only explain about 67% of the total variation.
 However, we yield a parsimonious representation of the data:

 ```r
 layout(matrix(1:25, 5, 5, byrow = TRUE))